 Ms. Wynn received her master’s degree in business administration from William Woods University and a bachelor’s in English from Spelman College.

-He joined George Mason University from Temple University where he served first as Associate, then as Deputy, and afterwards as acting University Librarian.
-Earlier, he held progressively higher level management positions at Columbia University's library system.
+He joined George Mason University from Temple University where he served in senior administrative roles in the university’s library system.
+Earlier, he held progressively higher-level management positions at the Columbia University Libraries.
 He began his career in research librarianship at The Research Libraries, The New York Public Library.

+Mr. Zenelis’ broader professional activity encompasses service as external reviewer at several colleges and universities for library and academic information technology services, external expert for the Ministry of Education of Greece, and teaching at the graduate level in library and information science.
 Mr. Zenelis has a range of academic and professional publications to his credit, and has made presentations at various professional conferences and organizations.

 His educational background includes political science with degrees from Temple University (B.A.) and the Graduate School & University Center, The City University of New York (M.A.), and library and information science (MLS) from the University of Pittsburgh.